circleci/circleci-docs/jekyll/_docs/configuration.md

 GitHub](https://help.github.com/articles/creating-releases/) creates a
 tag and follows the same rules.

-*Note:* Right now only annotated tags are supported.
-Pushing a lightweight tag will _not_ trigger a build.

 In the below example, pushing a tag named `release-v1.05` would trigger a build & deployment.
 Pushing a tag `qa-9502` would not trigger a build.